RaviParvadiya/bootstrap/README.md

 # 1. Start with a dry-run to see what will be installed
 ./install.sh --dry-run

+# 2. Install everything at once (all components)
+./install.sh --all --dry-run  # Preview first
+./install.sh --all            # Install everything

-# 2. Run the interactive installation
+# 3. Or run the interactive installation for selective components
 ./install.sh

 # 3. Select components in the menu: